CehongL/cehongl.github.io/README.md

 # GEOG 4046 Assignments 10 and 11
-The assignment 10 and 11 for GEOG 4046
+The assignments 10 and 11 for GEOG 4046

 ## Current Weather
 A map showing real-time weather radar and alerts from National Weather Service.